Kariyampalli/Software-Deployment/Lab4/README.md

 This command runs all the files within the directory the terminal is currently in: `kubectl apply -f ./`  (run single file: `kubectl apply -f your-file.yaml`)

-2. kubectl get svc wordpress-service
-2. kubectl get pods

-kubectl delete -f ./

-kubectl get svc wordpress-service
+2. **Access Wordpress**

+This command shows you the external IP, which allows Wordpress to be reached from the outside kubectl: `kubectl get svc wordpress-service`

+**Other useful commands**
+If you want to delete a create ressource (Service, Volume, etc.), use e.g.:
+`kubectl apply -f your-file.yaml` or for all use `kubectl delete -f ./`

+To get your Pods
+`kubectl get pods`

-Tutorials
+## Tutorials

 Creating and Connecting the Azure Kubernetes Service Cluster https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli